dawidkotarba/interview_questions/java.md

 # JVM
 - Java memory model (heap vs stack, young generation vs old generation, metaspace etc.)
 - What flags do you know for tuning JVM/Garbage Collector?
+- How many thread simple program that prints "Hello world" to console has?
+- Describe Java memory model
+- How can we measure performance of the application?
+What tools do you know for such purpose?

 ## Garbage Collector
 - What is full/major/minor GC?
 How to avoid full GC?